Do you have chordoma?

 The Chordoma Foundation Biobank collects and distributes biospecimens needed to advance chordoma research.

 Chordoma tissue is critical for research, but scientists have struggled to find the samples needed to learn what drives chordoma and how it might be treated.
-The Chordoma Foundation Biobank is solving this problem by collecting samples from patients nationwide, providing the first centralized source of chordoma samples and data to the research community.
-Our goal is to create a collection of chordoma tissue large enough to do adequately-sized studies and meet the needs of researchers interested in studying chordoma.
+The Chordoma Foundation Biobank is solving this problem by collecting samples from patients in the United States and providing the first centralized source of chordoma samples and data to the research community.
+Our goal is to create a collection of chordoma tissue large enough to enable adequately-sized studies and meet the needs of researchers interested in studying chordoma.

 The Chordoma Foundation operates the Biobank under an institutional review board (IRB) approved research protocol.
-The Kellyn Group, a consulting firm specializing in biobanking, manages Biobank operations and ensures compliance with the research protocol.
-Specimens are stored and processed at The Ohio State University’s Human Tissue Resource Network, a nationally-known leader in biobanking.
-Our biobank team works closely with hospitals to coordinate tissue collection.
-Standardized kits make it easy for any hospital to provide tissue samples.
+Specimens are stored and processed through a partnership at The Children’s Hospital of Philadelphia (CHOP).
+Our Biobank team works closely with hospitals across the United States to coordinate tissue collection.
+Standardized kits make it easy for any hospital in the United States to provide tissue samples.

 The following hospitals have partnered with the Chordoma Foundation to routinely contribute chordoma tissue to the Biobank.
-We appreciate the cooperation and dedication of the surgeons, pathologists and staff at these hospitals whose efforts ensure that precious chodoma tissue get saved and used for research.
+We appreciate the cooperation and dedication of the surgeons, pathologists, and staff at these hospitals whose efforts ensure that precious chordoma tissue gets saved and used for research.

 - Barrow Neurological Institute / St. Joseph’s Hospital